Welcome to the Shred Druid leveling guide. If you want to level up as a Werewolf, this is your place to be.

 Focusing on the Werewolf's Shred ability, this build combines great defensive tools with the offensive power of Companions.

 The Shred Druid is a melee build with excellent mobility and decent single target damage.
-Until he has access to Poison Creeper, he lacks some AoE-damage.
+Once the build gains access to Poison Creeper it has excellent AoE.

 Blood Howl and Trample give you access to large amounts of Spirit which smooths out the rotation.
 Blood Howl also pairs with Debilitating Roar to provide incredible healing that makes you very hard to kill, even against bosses.